Updated November 2022

-As Qatar gears up to host the FIFA World Cup 2022 this November, millions of fans are expected to arrive in the Middle Eastern nation.
-If you’re one of those excited about attending the FIFA World Cup 2022, we have compiled a list of things to do and places you may visit while in Qatar.
+As Qatar gears up to host the FIFA World Cup 2022, millions of fans are expected to arrive in the Middle Eastern nation.
+If you’re attending the FIFA World Cup 2022, we have compiled a list of things to do and places you can visit while in Qatar.

 Note that visiting some of the places listed below is free and does not require you to spend any amount of money.
 However, since this year’s iteration has been considered by some as the most expensive World Cup, you may want to plan for your World Cup budget accordingly.

 Visit Qatar museums